 Unfortunately, not everything was perfect.

 While we met some fantastic crew members - including our cabin steward who did a great job, a guy from Chile with whom I had a fantastic conversation about Pisco, and of course Daniel from Macedonia our waiter at Sabatini's, the general vibe of the crew was sadly indicative of a transition cruise.
+In sitiations like this half the crew is going to be exhausted and checked out, ready to go on vacation while the new members are still learning about their new assignment.
 On one occasion in particular, we experienced a crew member rolled eyes and then laugh / chattered with another crew member in their language about a request that was made from our table.

 This general attitude may be due to the fact that a large percentage of the crew was either new or at the end of their contracts as Golden Princess was transitioning from service in Alaska / Hawaii to a tour through South America.